Jsujanchowdary/-Google-s-CacheSack---Cache-Admission-Simulator/README.md

 * Add support for other cache strategies (LRU, ARC, etc.)
 * Simulate distributed caching across multiple nodes.
 * Integrate visualization graphs for hit/miss statistics.

----

-Would you like help formatting this into Markdown and adding it to your GitHub repo?